 When we spoke to Sunita she confirmed that she had never shared her medical history with her bank as she didn’t believe it was relevant or necessary to do so.

 Sunita explained that it was only after she felt a bit better and returned to work that she checked her account online and realised the true extent of the debt she’d accrued.
+By this time the Gambling Commission had also banned gambling businesses from allowing consumers in Great Britain to use credit cards to gamble.

 The following day Sunita called the bank and spoke to it at length about what had happened.
 The staff member she spoke to was very helpful and understanding and clearly set out all of the various types of help that the bank could provide to her.
 By the end of the discussion the bank had agreed to waive all the interest and charges applied to Sunita’s credit card from when she began gambling to when she called them.
 It also placed clear notes on her account explaining what sort of problems had occurred and what type of support Sunita believed would be useful going forward in order to help prevent anything similar happening again.
 This included adding blocks for gambling websites and a note requesting a welfare call once her spending hit a certain amount as well as reducing the limit on the account.